compnerd/swift-build/docs/Windows.md

 To install the Swift Toolchain and Swift Windows SDK, run the installers windows-toolchain-amd64.msi and windows-sdk.msi.
 To install the Swift Runtime, run the installer windows-runtime-amd64.msi.

-The installation of the Swift Toolchain adds the following values to the system PATH environment variable:
+The installation of the Swift Toolchain adds the following value to the system PATH environment variable:

 `\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin`

-The installation of the Swift Windows SDK adds the following values to the system PATH environment variable:
+The installation of the Swift Windows SDK adds the following value to the system PATH environment variable:

 `\Library\Swift\Current\bin`